 What We Do

 collecting data on wintering songbirds.
-This project includes research, community
+This project included research, community

 outreach, and education activities.

-We work in collaboration with The Institute for Bird Populations,
+We worked in collaboration with The Institute for Bird Populations,

 The Center for Tropical Research & Conservation Genetics,

 Área de Conservación Guanacaste, Costa Rica, www.acguanacaste.ac.cr/,

 Thunder Bay Field Naturalists, http://www.tbfn.net/thunder-cape-bird-observatory

 In order to perform this work we took on multiple roles, becoming volunteer coordinators, educators, ambassadors for Canada, and fundraisers.
 At our banding locations in Costa Rica we provided aspiring young biologists with opportunities to learn field techniques through participating in our field research.

 We also provided public programs in campgrounds near our study sites giving young and old alike unique experiences with birds up close and opportunities to learn more about them.
 Questions about our home, Canada, were frequently intermingled with those on birds.
 Which brings us full circle, for our two countries share many of the same birds at different seasons.
 Now we are shifting our focus to monitoring migrating birds on McKellar Island in Thunder Bay where we anticipate intercepting birds as they migrate north in the spring and south in the fall.
 Visitors are welcome by reservation.
 Contact firstname.lastname@example.org